Jighead/sass-button-lib/README.md

 # Gulp scaffold with ES6, Browserify and Babel as well as jQuery, Sass baked in.
 This is a gulp work-flow / scaffold that I often use that lets you to build ES6 projects using ES6 Export/Import modules.
-It also has examples of how you can create moduler render components and inject them in to the dom much like you would in React or Vue.
+It also has examples of how you can create moduler render components and inject them into the dom much like you would in React or Vue.

 Uses the following gulp packages